Machiorpolly/Snake/README.md

 # Snake
 A terminal based snake game.
+Written in C++.